FelixOnline/v2/content/articles/2013-11-8-diagnosing-downs-syndrome.md

 subtitle: >
   Utsav Radia on the new antenatal blood test and its potential to detect the genetic disorder before birth
 date: "2013-11-08 09:36:29 +0000"

 # Attributes from Felix Online V1
 id: "4028"
 old_path: /science/4028/diagnosing-downs-syndrome
 aliases:
  - /science/4028/diagnosing-downs-syndrome
+imported: true
+comments:
+ - hello  I have a daughter with ds  she is 11 years oldI and my husband are master in architecture and geologywe like immigration to uk with student visa for my childplease help me  what I do

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true